FAQ and troubleshooting

 2. Click Settings.

-3. In the Network section, you will find IP settings for both 10Gb Ethernet cards.
+3. In the Network section, find IP settings for both 10Gb Ethernet cards.

 4. Click the pencil button to see Use static IP checkbox.